 Sec.
-3-264 Fingerprinting of Prospective Applicants13
+3-264 Fingerprinting of Prospective Applicants

-Each candidate who is issued a conditional offer of city employment shall provide to the police chief or his designee, fingerprint identification.
-The police chief or his designee shall, pursuant to A.R.S. § 41-1750 and Public Law 92-544, forward those fingerprints accompanied by appropriate fees to the state department of public safety and the Federal Bureau of Investigation for the purpose of seeking criminal history information on such applicant.
+Each candidate who is issued a conditional offer of city employment shall provide to the police chief or the police chief's designee, fingerprint identification.
+The police chief or the police chief's designee shall, pursuant to A.R.S. § 41-1750 and Public Law 92-544, forward those fingerprints accompanied by appropriate fees to the state department of public safety and the Federal Bureau of Investigation for the purpose of seeking criminal history information on such applicant.
 Information obtained shall be used only for the purpose of evaluating the fitness of prospective employees of the city and shall otherwise remain confidential.